-Berberine reviews note that the compound may not be well absorbed when taken as an oral supplement.
-And that may contribute to berberine side effects related to digestive discomfort.
+Berberine reviews typically note that the compound may not be well absorbed when taken as an oral supplement.
+And that may contribute to Berberine side effects related to digestive discomfort.

 Comparing Berberine vs Metformin